imanel/kafka-ruby-benchmark/README.md

-# Benchmark for Kafka frameworks for Ruby
+# Benchmark of Kafka frameworks for Ruby

 ## Running Kafka